microtica/gitops-resources/README.md

 4. A [walk through a journey into Kubernetes](https://www.youtube.com/watch?v=yIAa5wHsfw4) by Kelsey Hightower.
 The video also involves an introduction to GitOps and how it fits into the big picture of cloud infrastructure.

-5. A [talk about the principles of GitOps](https://www.youtube.com/watch?v=Mr_mbwsRDBI), its contributions to productivity, the need to involve security from the start, etc, by Paul Curtis, Principal Solutions Architect at Weaveworks.
+5. A [talk about the principles of GitOps](https://www.youtube.com/watch?v=Mr_mbwsRDBI), its contributions to productivity, the need to involve security from the start, etc, by Paul Curtis, Principal Solutions Architect at Weaveworks.\

+6. [TechWorld with Nana](https://www.youtube.com/watch?v=f5EpcWp0THw) explains What is GitOps, How GitOps works and Why it's so useful.

 ## Podcasts